todogroup/guides/creating-an-open-source-program.md

 # How to Create an Open Source Program

-A central open source program office is a designated place where open source is supported, nurtured, shared, explained, and grown inside a company.
-With such an office in place, businesses can establish and execute on their open source strategies in clear terms, giving their leaders, developers, marketers, and other staff the tools they need to make open source a success within their operations.
+A central open source program office is responsible for supporting, nurturing, sharing, explaining, and growing a company's open source offering.
+Having such an office enables businesses to establish and execute coherent open source strategies—giving their leaders, developers, marketers, and other staff the necessary tools for success.

-This guide aims to help you figure out why and how to establish a program to manage the open source use and creation inside your company, as well as to show how your developers can make their own contributions to open source projects outside your operations.
-It will cover topics for open source offices including: roles and responsibilities, corporate structures, elements of an open source management program, how to choose and hire an open source program manager, and more.
+This guide aims to help your company determine whether and how to establish such a program office.
+It covers essential topics for open source offices, including: roles and responsibilities, corporate structures, management program fundamentals, choosing and hiring an open source program manager, empowering developers to make open source contributions outside your organization, and more.

 **Table of Contents**